Chelsea Handler Poses In Her Underwear On Instagram And Earns A Like From Jennifer Aniston

 “Oh, yeah tushy!” she wrote.

 As reported by The Daily Mail, Chelsea Handler recently responded to rumors that she and Jennifer Aniston had a falling out.
 The women have been close friends for years, but some reports suggested that Jennifer’s 2015 marriage to actor Justin Theroux caused a rift between them that was not repaired until Jennifer celebrated her 50th birthday back in February.

 Earlier this month, Chelsea reassured fans of their friendship that there was no truth to the rumors that she and Jennifer had spent years avoiding each other, and she warned them not to believe everything they read.

 “Don’t read those magazines!
-Don’t believe any of it!’
+Don’t believe any of it!”
 Chelsea said during an appearance on Australian talk show The Project.
 “We’re friends.
 Don’t worry… I love Jen.”

 In addition to being close pals with Jennifer Aniston and getting a like from her, Chelsea Handler can also boast that she’s a member of the select group of 159 people that the former Friends star is currently following on Instagram.